soyuka/explorer/doc/Plugins.md

 }
 ```

+*The core plugin `move` is using a promise - [see here](https://github.com/soyuka/explorer/blob/master/plugins/move/hooks.js)*

 Here it's the same as before.
 If you don't need a hook, just skip it.

 `utils` is an object with:
 - `.cache` the [cache instance](https://github.com/soyuka/explorer/blob/master/lib/cache/cache.js)
 - `.notify` is the [notifcation cache by user](https://github.com/soyuka/explorer/blob/master/lib/job/notify.js)

-registerHooks will be called on each request, internally it's a middleware that exports locals.
+`registerHooks` will be called on each request, internally it's a middleware that exports locals (your hooks).

 ### Action hook